reputage/didery/readme.md

 $ npm run-script transcrypt
 ```

-A common issue with running the software is that your system doesn't have libsodium 16 or greater installed.
+Some common issues with installing and running the software is that your system is missing some dependencies.
 Run these commands and try again:

 Mac
 ```